ProjectHax/SilkroadLinux/README.md

 7. cd to your Silkroad directory
 8. `wine silkroad.exe` or run it through your file manager

-This will not bypass HackShield and the client will probably crash while loading it.
+This will not bypass HackShield/X-Trap and the client will probably crash while loading it.